 The perennial message each April is very, very simple: If you are pregnant, or think you might be pregnant, do not drink alcohol at all.
 There is no safe amount, or time, or type of alcohol to drink during pregnancy.

 Sadly, drinking at any time during pregnancy exposes the growing fetus to alterations or interruptions to its growth.
-This exposure places the fetus at risk for developing a wide range of physical, intellectual, developmental, and behavioral problems known as Fetal Alcohol Spectrum Disorders (FASD).

 One in one hundred babies have a FASD, nearly the same rate as autism, according to the National Organization on Fetal Alcohol Syndrome.
 FASD is more prevalent than Down syndrome, cerebral palsy, SIDS, cystic fibrosis, and spina bifida.
 Alcohol use during pregnancy is the leading preventable cause of birth defects, developmental disabilities, and learning disabilities.